eead-csic-compbio/chloroplast_assembly_protocol/README.md

 * Create config file test_cp_noref/assembly_pe 'cp test_cp_noref/cleanreads.txt test_cp_noref/assembly_pe'
 and edit test_cp/assembly_pe file leaving one (PE reads) or two rows (PE + MP reads; see previous examples).

-> In this case we are leaving a read library, and note that we have to provide orientation
+> In this case we are leaving a single PE library, and note that we have to provide orientation
 > and insert size (FR and 221 in this example):

 > \#1 testPE cp-testPE.wind15_28.3crop70.mlen60.corr.12.fq.gz FR 221 Sanger